-As of February 26, 2014our patent portfolio is comprised of 12 issued U.S. patents (of which 7 patents related to StemEx are owned jointly by us and Hadasit Medical Research Services and Development Ltd., and exclusively licensed to us by Hadasit), 27 issued non-U.S. patents (of which 11 patents related to StemEx are owned jointly by us and Hadasit, and exclusively licensed to us by Hadasit), 7 pending U.S. patent applications, 19 pending non-U.S. patent applications, and 2 pending patent applications under the Patent Cooperation Treaty.
-All patents and patent applications related to our NAM platform technology and to product candidates which are based on this technology, including NiCord, CordIn, our NK cell product candidate and our MSC product candidate cells are fully owned by Gamida Cell only.
+As of March 9, 2014, our patent portfolio was comprised of 12 issued U.S. patents (of which 7 patents related to StemEx are owned jointly by us and Hadasit Medical Research Services and Development Ltd., and exclusively licensed to us by Hadasit), 27 issued non-U.S. patents (of which 11 patents related to StemEx are owned jointly by us and Hadasit, and exclusively licensed to us by Hadasit), 7 pending U.S. patent applications, 19 pending non-U.S. patent applications, and 2 pending patent applications under the Patent Cooperation Treaty.
+All patents and patent applications related to our NAM platform technology and to product candidates which are based on this technology, including NiCord, CordIn, our NK cell product candidate and our MSC product candidate, are fully owned by Gamida Cell only.